User Defined Variables

 Quick Editor

-For fast editing, when you create your first variable you also enable the quick editor at the top of the Terminal window:
+For fast editing, you can also use the quick editor in the Hotkey Configuration at the top:

 Using Variables in the CLI